 DelMedico’s thesis discusses the creative relationships between Italian immigrants and free artists of color in nineteenth- and early-twentieth-century New Orleans.
 More specifically, it examines how Italian immigrants were classified as both white and non-white, how that classification fostered relationships with free artists of color, how those relationships deteriorated in the Jim Crow era, and ultimately, how this shift was reflected in the visual arts.

-Nadia DelMedico is a second-year graduate student who assists in ARH 252, ARH 376 and ARH 385.
-Her research interests are in American art history, focusing on cross-cultural artistic exchange and the work of immigrant and expatriate artists.
-DelMedico received the BA in art history from The University of Alabama in 2019 and was a Randall Research Scholar.
-She initially entered in biology, but changed over to art history after taking courses.
-Her research focused on the history of slavery on The University of Alabama campus and slavery in Alabama.
+As an undergraduate art history major at UA, DelMedico was a Randall Research Scholar, initially in biology, but changed to art history.
+Her undergraduate research focused on the history of slavery on The University of Alabama campus and slavery in Alabama.
 She has co-presented research with American art historian Dr. Rachel Stephens at the national symposium, “Universities, Slavery, Public Memory, and the Built Landscape,” sponsored by the University of Virginia and the Slave Dwelling Project, where she was the only undergraduate to present.

 “Eras of Iconography in Manuel Hughes’ ‘Arkansas Memories’ Series,” SECAC, hosted online by Virginia Commonwealth University, December 2020